 It Reduces Your Lifespan

-A study found that people who have severe cases of mental illness have a life expectancy less than the normal population.
+A study found that people who have severe cases of mental illness in Arizona have a life expectancy less than the normal population.
 Approximately 10-20 years less than a healthy individual.

 Women Are Ahead Than Men

 Women patients are more likely to seek medical attention than men.
 While the percentage depends highly on age and ethnicity, it is observed than women are twice as likely to seek treatment for mental illness.
 However, with no plausible explanation to back those stats, experts are likely to believe it is because of the societal norms encouraging women to be aware of their emotional needs.

 Mental Health Awareness Month has been around for decades now.
 However, what we have failed to achieve is the fact that people still overlook the deadly consequences of a bad mental state.
 Also, it is not the job of such organizations alone to spread knowledge and educate people about mental health.
 We must come together and support such initiatives by forwarding the information and help those in need.
 The change must start with us.